AbraPokemon/Abra/README.md

 * [ ] User who created the event will be received money from event after donation due date.
 * [ ] User can send message to another User.
 * [ ] User will be received email when anyone join or donate to his event.
-* [ ] User can see notification about who joining his event, who donation to his event.
+* [ ] User can see notification about who join or donate to his event.
 * [ ] User can search charity group by group name, location.
 Charity group will order by rating.
-* [ ] User can contribute to the charity group by giving donation.
+* [ ] User can donate to the charity group.
 * [ ] User can pay by using payment method like Visa, Master card, Internet banking.
 * [ ] User can see the leaderboard of User reputation.